 Guatemalan culinary paradise still has many other attractive dishes waiting for you to explore.
 Here are other options that you should not ignore.

-Black bean soup is a fabulous Guatemalan breakfast recipe that you should consider.
+You should consider this black bean soup for a fabulous morning meal in Guatemalan.
 After eating it, you will have a pleasant and comfortable feeling to start a new day.
 The creamy, earthy, and rich flavor of black beans will make you flutter.

 Black beans are a universal food native to South and Central America.
 People have cultivated it for more than 7000 years.
 In particular, after eating black bean soup, you will add fiber, vitamin B6, folate, and various nutrients to your body.